 Steps

 In the mapper shuffle sort phase, the data is sorted by the primary key, and sent to a single reducer.
-By specifying /bin/cat/ for the mapper and reducer, we are telling treaming to use the identity mapper and reducer which simply output the input (Key,Value) pairs.
+By specifying /bin/cat/ for the mapper and reducer, we are telling Hadoop Streaming to use the identity mapper and reducer which simply output the input (Key,Value) pairs.

 Setup

-[INSERT CODE]
+[INSERT CODE_BLOCK-7]

 First we'll specify the number of keys, in our case, 2.
-The count and the word are primary and secondary keys respectively.
-Next we'll tell treaming that our field separator is a tab character. astly we'll use the keycompartor options to specify which keys to use for sorting.
+The count and the word are primary and secondary keys, respectively.
+Next we'll tell Hadoop Streaming that our field separator is a tab character.
+Lastly we'll use the keycompartor options to specify which keys to use for sorting.
 Here, -n specifies that the sorting is numerical for the primary key, and -r specifies that the result should be reversed, followed by k2 which will sort the words alphabetically to break ties.
-Refer to the sort section above.
+Refer to the Unix sort section above.

-IMPORTANT: Hadoop is particular about the order in which options are specified.
+IMPORTANT: Hadoop Streaming is particular about the order in which options are specified.

-For more information, see the docs here: https://hadoop.apache.org/docs/r1.2.1/streaming.html#Hadoop+Comparator+Class
+(For more information, see the docs here: https://hadoop.apache.org/docs/r1.2.1/streaming.html#Hadoop+Comparator+Class.)

-[INSERT CODE]
+[INSERT CODE_BLOCK-8]

 II.C.2.
 Hadoop Streaming Implementation - multiple reducers